Battle of the Sabis: Crisis

 Meanwhile, the routed Roman cavalry and skirmishers were just straggling into camp when they found themselves face to face with the Nervii – they ran again.
 Camp followers further up the hill by the camp's back gate had observed the success of the Romans at the river and came down in the hope of plunder, but noticed the Nervii in the camp and also ran.
 People accompanying the baggage train just arriving were horrified at the sight before them and panicked as well.
 Even the usually-dependable Treveri cavalry arriving to support the Romans looked at the seemingly hopeless situation and promptly turned for home to report the disaster.

 After encouraging Legion X Caesar went to the right wing.
-Things looked bad.
+The situation seemed desperate.
 He could see that the men of XII Victrix were crammed so closely together into one mass by their standards that they could not fight effectively.
 All (six) centurions of the fourth cohort were dead, its standard bearer killed, and the standard missing.
 Of the remaining cohorts, almost all the centurions were either wounded or killed; Baculus, the legion's primipilus, a fine soldier, had received so many minor and serious wounds that he could barely stand.
 The Nervii were attacking vigorously from lower ground and pressing at the front and both flanks.
 Caesar could see some men were shirking and trying to get to the rear; others were slowly ceasing effective resistance.
 There were no reserves.
 This was the crisis-point.
 He took a shield from a soldier at the rear and went to the first line.
 Calling his centurions by name, he ordered them to have the soldiers advance (signa inferre) and the maniples open up and extend.
 As he tells it, his arrival brought hope and boosted the soldiers’ morale.
 Every man was now keen to do well in front of his general.
 As a result, the enemy assault was checked slightly.